ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 {: #p-p-migration-bare-metal-ordering-license}
 {: step}

 The license required for migration to {{site.data.keyword.cloud_notm}} is Bring Your Own License (BYOL).
-The license is a subscription-based license, paid monthly, where you can migrate one or more servers during the subscription period.
 You need to purchase the license directly from RackWare.

 Follow these steps to get a license: